Canada’s Second-Largest Christian Church Is Divesting from Fossil Fuels

-Environmental activists and people with climate change anxiety have something to cheer about after the United Church of Canada, the country's second-largest Christian denomination, voted to divest its shares in any and all fossil fuel companies.
+Environmental activists have something to cheer about after the United Church of Canada, the country's second-largest Christian denomination, voted to divest its shares in any and all fossil fuel companies.
 The church has also decided to "commit financially to transitioning to an economy based on renewable energy."

-The church-wide vote took place after conferences in Manitou, Toronto, and Alberta—Alberta!—put forward proposals regarding the church's involvement with fossil fuels.
+The church-wide vote took place after conferences in Manitou, Toronto, and Alberta put forward proposals regarding the church's involvement with fossil fuels.
 From the church's press release:

-The call to divest from fossil fuels and to promote a more sustainable economic system has also been gaining attention, with several universities approving motions similar to the one the United Church voted on this week.
+The call to divest from fossil fuels to promote a more sustainable economic system has also been gaining attention around the world recently, with several universities approving motions similar to the one the United Church voted on this week.

-The United Church is a Canada-specific denomination and has, from its inception in the 1920s, been dedicated to social justice-related causes.
-It was formed by members of the Presbyterian, Methodist, and Congregational churches in the prairies, and follows a rather loose doctrine a degree or two more religious than Unitarians.
+The United Church is a Canada-specific denomination and has, from its inception in the 1920s, supported social justice–related causes.
+It was formed by members of the Presbyterian, Methodist, and Congregational churches in the prairies, and follows a rather loose doctrine just a degree or two more conventional than Unitarianism.
 When the Great Depression hit Canada, the prairie farmers who made up a large portion of United Church members were hit hard, and many in the church advocated for a radical Christian socialist approach to both religion and community.